sinoz/osrs-docs/docs/mechanics/timers.md

 ---

+## Limits

+There are no limits for how many timers can execute for players.
+However, for NPCs, the limit is just one.
+This is why NPCs which periodically use overhead talk can never be poisoned, even if their immunities do not state an immunity from poison.

 ### Soft Timers

 Soft timers can be used by NPCs as well as players.
 In the case of players however, they do not have advanced